-- Obtain order for t-PA instillation to lumen(s) if flow is sluggish or blood return is absent. - If t-PA unsuccessful after second instillation, notify provider and consider repeat CXR and/or IR referral for dye study - Prevention of occlusion is key! - Push-pause or pulsatile flush technique - Increased saline flush volume after blood draws - Flush immediately after infusions or blood draws are completed - Refer to Nursing Policies and Procedures Trove 05-03-09
+- Obtain order for t-PA instillation to lumen(s) if flow is sluggish or blood return is absent.
+Chest xray (within 24 hours) will be required before t-PA is instilled into a PICC - If t-PA unsuccessful after second instillation, notify provider, consider CXR to verify catheter integrity and tip location, and/or IR referral for dye study - Prevention of occlusion is key! - Push-pause or pulsatile flush technique - Increased saline flush volume after blood draws - Flush immediately after infusions or blood draws are completed

-Tissue Plasminogen Activator t-PA (Alteplase)
+Tissue Plasminogen Activator: t-PA (Alteplase)

-- Refer to MGH Medication Manual (see "Alteplase") - Provider order and EMAR documentation required; separate t-PA order needed for each lumen - IV nurses instill t-PA into PICCs; t-PA instillation to all other CVADs is responsibility of unit RN - Dosage: (per lumen) - for patients weighing > 30kg (66lbs): 2mg/2ml - for patients weighing < 30kg (66lbs): 110% of internal lumen volume of catheter (up to 2mg) - > Diluent: 2.2ml sterile water without preservative in a 10ml syringe - > Do NOT clamp catheter while t-PA is instilled - > Minimum dwell time of 30 minutes; 60 minutes is often required - Four hour t-PA infusions may be required for significant fibrin sheaths causing withdrawal occlusions
+- Refer to MGH Medication Manual (see "Alteplase") - Provider order and EMAR documentation required; separate t-PA order needed for each lumen - IV nurses instill t-PA into PICCs; t-PA instillation to all other CVADs is responsibility of unit RN - For inpatient PICCs, a CxR must have been done within 24 hrs before t-PA can be instilled.
+For outpatient PICCs needing t-PA, a CxR is at the discretion of the provider. - Dosage (per lumen): - for patients weighing > 30kg (66lbs): 2mg/2ml - for patients weighing < 30kg (66 lbs): 110% of internal lumen volume of catheter (up to 2mg) - Diluent: 2.2ml sterile water without preservative in a 10ml syringe - Do NOT clamp catheter while t-PA is instilled - Minimum dwell time of 30 minutes; 60 minutes is often required - Four hour t-PA dwelling times may be required for significant fibrin sheaths causing withdrawal occlusions